 - Indoor allergens: dust mites, pet dander, and mold

-- Irritants: cigarette smoke, diesel exhaust, and perfume
+- Irritants: cigarette smoke, diesel exhaust, pollution and perfumes

 Eye allergy symptoms